Book Review by Brian Austin of

 The book never quite reaches summer.
 Somehow that reality, acknowledged without excuse or pat answers, lends a core of strength to the message.
 Late spring frosts can still re-awaken pain.
 Readers familiar with sudden tears when some unexpected reminder of a great loss strikes will find integrity and healing in the fact this story does not blithely move to full summer and endless sunshine.

 The book frequently touches on the author's spiritual journey but never dwells there.
 It focuses instead on her journey through grief.
 It makes no attempt to "spiritualise" death; no pretence that some great good is disguised in the loss.
 It vigorously refutes shallow and time-worn platitudes, such as: "God needed another angel," that are intellectually empty and emotionally unsatisfying.
 Yet the book speaks strongly of good memories and rich growth birthed out of the deep pain.
-The author never attempts to answer the unanswerable "Why's???"
+The author never attempts to answer the unanswerable "Why's?"
 She does attempt to answer "How do we go on from here?" with gentle insight and loving wisdom of one who has walked this painful road.

 Published by Essence Publishing, ISBN 1-55306-590-5 in a Trade Paper edition, it is 71 pages.
 It is available through many local book stores or by contacting:

-Attention: Donna Mann
+Contact: Donna Mann

 dmann@log.on.ca